nitin-bommi/Computer-Based-Optimization-Techniques/README.md

 ### Output

-With the help of SymPy, the out is formatted in matrix form.
+With the help of SymPy, the output is formatted in matrix form.

 When the input is taken as: